One of the biggest mistakes gardeners make when cutting the grass is to mow too low.

 The term, ‘rule of thirds’ is borrowed from photography and is one of the rules of composition.

-Stick to this rule and you’ll never cut the grass too short.
+Stick to this rule and you’ll never cut too short.

 If your grass is currently 9cm high, you’d want to remove a maximum of 3cm.
 Any more and you’ll remove too much of the leaf.